bolotskydev/meme-events/README.md

 ## Browser Support

-Currently the most bleeding-edge features that get exploited in the library is [Audio Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#targetText=The%20HTML%20element%20is,choose%20the%20most%20suitable%20one.), the rest is basic ES6+ stuff that is handled by Babel during prod building anyway.
+Currently the most bleeding-edge feature that get exploited in the library is [Audio Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio#targetText=The%20HTML%20element%20is,choose%20the%20most%20suitable%20one.), the rest is basic ES6+ stuff that is handled by Babel during prod building anyway.

 So, according to [caniuse](https://caniuse.com), it is pretty safe to think that compiled version of meme-events will fly on IE8+, Edge 12+ and therefore almost every version of Chrome & FF & Safari.